markomijovic/mini-mario/README.md

 # Mini-Mario

-Mario like simple JS game with only 1 level
+Mario like simple JS game with only 1 level.

+To run, open index.html